-Dropper post: I installed the Reverb AXS dropper post on 17 September 2019, in time for my last period of guiding in the Chilcotin.
+Dropper post: I installed the Reverb AXS dropper post on 17 September 2019, in time for my last period of guiding in the Chilcotin in 2019.
 It has been exceptional since fitted.
 It is faster than my previous post and the ease of use makes it more likely that I will blip it to get the perfect position.
 The return is quick without threatening one’s safety.
 The new seat post head is also easy to use and allows very accurate micro changed to saddle angle.
 The fact that rail clamps and angle adjustment are separated is excellent.
 Removing the hydraulic remote from the system, as well as making significant changes to the seals within the post, has markedly improved its robustness and ability to survive rough handling and cold temperatures.
 I like the AXS Reverb so much that I would rather run the AXS Reverb in 170mm on my 2020 Sight than a 200mm dropper.

 Brakes: I also fitted Code RSC brakes with a 200 mm rotor on the front and the rear.
 It was not as seamless an install as I had hoped, finding that it is possible to install the brake olives backwards leading to leaking brakes and a full re-build and bleed in order to get them working properly.
 One immediate change I made, based on experience with a guest at Tyax Adventures, was to install a small strip of grip tape in the curves of the lever blades to provide better cold insulation.
 I have found them to be powerful, well modulated, consistent and predictable.
 I have since modified my brake levers by ‘dipping’ the ends of the levers in plasti-dip, originally designed to allow mechanics to replace worn tool handles, which leaves a thin, insulating and grippy contact surface for my bare fingers.